ncsu-decifr/tbas-tutorial/tutorial4.md

 # Tutorial 4: Using cifr phyloXML to cumulatively update trees

-Things to note before starting:
+Note the following before starting:
 * Pop-up windows will need to be enabled when using TBAS.

-* References for each tree are provided under the Citations menu.
-It is advised that users refer to the original papers for details on the specific primers that were used for amplification and sequencing of the loci included in T-BAS.

-In this tutorial we will be using the *Ramularia* reference tree as an example to illustrate the features available when viewing trees in T-BAS.

-1. In this tutorial we will show how you can perform consecutive placements on the same tree.
+In this tutorial we will be using the *Ramularia* reference tree as an example of how you can perform consecutive placements on the same tree.
 This is useful to build on a previous placement run with additional sequence data.

-To start, go to the T-BAS start page (https://tbas.hpc.ncsu.edu/start) and click on the Upload Tree button (see arrow).
+1. To start, go to the T-BAS start page (https://tbas.hpc.ncsu.edu/start) and click on the Upload Tree button (see arrow).
 ![](images/tbas-tutorial4/Tutorial4.1.png)

 2. You will be required to login.
 If you are first time user, you will need to register by clicking on the **Registration page** link (see arrow).